Astera-Finance/astera/tests/echidna/README.md

 524. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 525. ✅ If a minipool is flow borrowing, for a given reserve, the Lendingpool liquidity interest rate remain lower than the minipool debt interest rate.
 526. ✅ The aToken remainder of each assets with flow borrowing activated should remain greater than ERROR_REMAINDER_MARGIN.
-527. 🚧 If a minipool is flow borrowing then its address must be included in `_minipoolFlowBorrowing`.
+527. ✅ If a minipool is flow borrowing then its address must be included in `LendingPool._minipoolFlowBorrowing`.
+528. ✅ If a minipool is not flow borrowing then its address must not be included in `LendingPool._minipoolFlowBorrowing`.

 ### AToken6909